talibh/frontdesk/README.md

 - [JavaScript Patterns Collection](http://shichuan.github.com/javascript-patterns)

 ## JS frameworks
+- [JQUery](http://jquery.com/)makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API
 - [Backbone.js](http://backbonejs.org) - give your JS App some Backbone with Models, Views, Collections, and Events.
 - [Knockout](http://knockoutjs.com) - is a JavaScript MVVM library that makes it easier to create rich, desktop-like user interfaces with JavaScript and HTML.
 - [Knockback.js](http://kmalakoff.github.com/knockback/) - provides Knockout.js magic for Backbone.js Models and Collections.